trulacorsaut/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 As a programmer, remember that clear, concise code is often more powerful and maintainable than complex solutions.
 Strive to write code that's easy to understand and debug, keeping in mind that someone else (or future you) will likely read it.
 Optimize for readability, modularity, and clarity over premature optimization."

 In practice, this means choosing straightforward algorithms, using descriptive variable names, minimizing dependencies, and following established design patterns where appropriate.
 It also involves writing tests to ensure your code functions as expected and refactoring when complexity starts to creep in.
 The goal is to create robust software that can evolve over time with minimal technical debt.

+# 2024-02-07
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In software development, strive to write clear, concise code that's easy to understand and maintain.
+Avoid unnecessary complexity and over-engineering; it often leads to more bugs, harder maintenance, and less adaptability.
+Remember, you're not just writing code for computers but also for fellow human beings who will read and interact with it."

+This quote reminds us that in coding, just as in design, the most elegant solutions are often the simplest ones.
+It emphasizes the importance of clarity, readability, and maintainability which are foundational principles of modern software engineering practices.